 The Etruscans remain a mystery.
 They flourished brilliantly for a couple of centuries, but then they collapsed and it appears that this was not entirely due to Roman aggression.
 The problem was that they fell between two stools.
 On the one hand they became established as city states on much the same pattern as in Greece.
 But they didn’t use money, they did not have a market economy, and did not have the essential economic underpinning that made a success of the Greek city states.
 On the other hand they did not go in the opposite direction and establish a powerful unitary state under a centralising emperor, the pattern that worked so well in China: there are no signs of palaces, and the burials reflect a very wealthy upper class but no sign of a pre-eminent king, no one individual elevated above the rest.
 And so they collapsed and were engulfed by Rome’s rising power.
 Many became Roman municipia – chartered towns – and in Imperial Rome, the fat Etruscan became a figure of fun – and perhaps even envy.
 Eventually in Imperial times the rich land of Etruria flourished again – but as a proud part of the great Roman Empire.

+But the Etruscans have long had a strong fascination.
 D.H.
 Lawrence, who fell in love with the Etruscans in his closing years, explained his infatuation thus:

 Myself, the first time I consciously saw Etruscan things, in the museum at Perugia, I was instinctively attracted to them.
 And it seems to be that way.
 Either there is instant sympathy, or instant contempt and indifference.
 Most people despise everything B.C. that isn’t Greek, for the good reason that it ought to be Greek if it isn’t.
 So Etruscan things are put down as a feeble Greco-Roman imitation.
 And a great scientific historian like Mommsen hardly allows that the Etruscans existed at all.
 Their existence was antipathetic to him.
 The Prussian in him was enthralled by the Prussian in the all-conquering Romans.
 So being a great scientific historian, he almost denies the very existence of the Etruscan people.
 He didn’t like the idea of them.
 That was enough for a great scientific historian. – D.H.Lawrence